 - Signatures inscribed by early cavern adventures.

-Weddings are held deep inside the cave, over a calcite formation that has the shape of a heart.
+Weddings are held deep inside the cave over a calcite formation with a heart shape.

 High Rollers Family Fun Center

-Have a blast with your family at the High Rollers family fun center, with regular skate rental for at least $20 a person.
-If you’re looking to make new and exciting memories while on your tour to Amsterdam, NY, this is the ideal place for that.
+Have a blast with your family at the High Rollers family fun center, with a regular skate rental for at least $20 a person if you’re looking to make new and exciting memories while on your tour of Amsterdam, NY, this is the ideal place.

-They offer roller-skating throughout the year, whether summer or winter.
-And, whether you are a novice or a professional skater, the center has something for you.
+They offer roller skating throughout the year, whether in summer or winter.
+And whether you are a novice or a professional skater, the center has something for you.
 This is one of the best things to do in Amsterdam, New York, for families.

-What’s more, you will have the opportunity to connect with the Amsterdam Mohawks – as Shuttleworth is the home of the Perfect Collegiate Baseball League Champions.
+Moreover, you can connect with the Amsterdam Mohawks – as Shuttleworth is the home of the Perfect Collegiate Baseball League Champions.

 Our Lady of Martyrs Shrine